-A wellness check is a consultative process that exemplifies the partnership between the HDS Student Services and faculty and staff in responding to student needs.
+A wellness check is a consultative process the exemplifies the partnership between each Schools' Dean of Student's Office and faculty and staff in responding to student needs.
 If you have not heard from a student for some time and you or others are concerned about their safety or well-being, it may be necessary to initiate a wellness check.
 This process typically begins with contacting the student's emergency contact and may involve enlisting the assistance of HUPD or local police.